Norma Jean (band): Touring

 Norma Jean was on the 2010 Mayhem Festival on the Mayhem Festival side-stage along with Atreyu, In This Moment, and 3 Inches of Blood.
 Other festival participants include: Korn, Rob Zombie, Lamb of God, Five Finger Death Punch, Hatebreed, Chimaira, Shadows Fall, and Winds of Plague.

 From the September 30, 2010, Norma Jean supported Architects on their UK headline tour.
 Further support came from UK metallers Devil Sold His Soul.

 In December 2010 Norma Jean supported Alexisonfire, with drummer Matt Marquez filling in.

 In February/March 2011, Norma Jean headlined the "Explosions II Tour" with After the Burial, For the Fallen Dreams, Motionless in White and Stray from the Path.

 On April 26, 2013, it was announced that Norma Jean would support the Dillinger Escape Plan on The Summer Slaughter Tour, along with Animals As Leaders, Periphery, Cattle Decapitation, the Ocean, Revocation, Aeon, Rings of Saturn, and Thy Art Is Murder.

 On December 12, 2016, Periphery announced that Norma Jean, the Contortionist and Infinity Shred would join them on the "Sonic Unrest Tour II" from March 31 to April 22, 2017.

 During the spring of 2018, they did an anniversary tour of the Redeemer album.
 The 24 show tour featured Gideon, Toothgrinder, and Greyhaven.

 In early 2023, Norma Jean embarked on a US headline tour with Fire from the Gods, and Greyhaven.

 Norma Jean played at the 2023 Furnace Fest, which included reformed bands such as Training for Utopia, Becoming the Archetype and Extol.

 In February 2024, it was announced that Norma Jean would be touring with P.O.D. for the latter's I Got That tour along with Bad Wolves and Blind Channel.

 Musical style

 Norma Jean has been primarily classified as a metalcore, mathcore, and post-hardcore band, comparable to bands Coalesce, Botch, and Converge.
 Additionally, the band's style and sound has been described as containing elements of sludge metal, post-metal, noise rock, alternative metal and math rock.
+Their early material as Luti-Kriss is considered nu metal.